 Our attention is the most valuable thing we have, and the visible world can be an addictive, overstimulating, and spiritually debilitating lure.
-The habit of grasping at the world is so widespread that the spiritual teacher Osho coined a term for it: "Kodakomania."
 If you have any doubt about the power of the visual image and the value of your attention, just think of the billions of dollars the advertising industry spends on photography every year!

 When we get caught up in the outer appearance of things, our prana (vitality) flows out of us as we scan the stimulating sights.
 Allowing the eyes to wander creates distractions that lead us further away from yoga.
 To counteract these habits, control and focus of the attention are fundamental principles in yoga practice.
 When we control and direct the focus, first of the eyes and then of the attention, we are using the yogic technique called drishti.

 The increasing popularity and influence of the Ashtanga Vinyasa method of yoga, taught for more than 60 years by Sri K. Pattabhi Jois, have introduced drishti to thousands of practitioners.
 On a simple level, drishti technique uses a specific gazing direction for the eyes to control attention.
 In every asana in Ashtanga, students are taught to direct their gaze to one of nine specific points.